wesleimp-deprecated/wesleimp.github.io/_posts/2021-3-29-elixir-and-erlang-code-in-the-same-umbrella-project.md

 $> rebar3 new lib ping_erlang
 {% endhighlight %}

-As the Elixir project, I'll also create an module and add a `ping` function there.
+As for the Elixir project, I'll also create a module and add a `ping` function there.

 {% highlight erlang %}
 % apps/ping_erlang/src/ping_erlang.erl